Europeana Collections brings you closer to culture

 The name is new too – ‘Europeana Collections’ lets visitors know that Europeana brings digital culture from diverse sources across Europe together.

 Also new for 2016 are curated collections on popular interest topics.
-Europeana Music Collections and Europeana Art History Collections are available as test versions now and will launch officially in early 2016, with other themes including fashion and newspapers to follow.
+Europeana Music and Europeana Art are available as test versions now and will launch officially in early 2016, with other themes including fashion and newspapers to follow.
 Please let us know what you think using the ‘Give us your input’ link you’ll find on-screen.

 See Europeana Collections for yourself with our quick demo – use the on-screen options to share it on social media.